luo-zn/lobuilder/doc/source/admin/image-building.rst

   a local copy of Kolla.
 Use the ``tools/build.py`` script instead of ``kolla-build`` command in all below instructions.

-Generating kolla-build.conf
+Generating lo-build.conf
 ===========================

 Install tox and generate the build configuration.
 The build configuration is designed to hold advanced customizations when building containers.

-Create kolla-build.conf using the following steps.
+Create lo-build.conf using the following steps.

 ::